 For fractures where the bone fragments stay aligned, doctors will recommend the following treatments:

-A severely displaced, compound, or may require surgery to realign the bone fragments and hold them in place while the bone heals.
+A severely displaced, compound, may require surgery to realign the bone fragments and hold them in place while the bone heals.
 This is typically done by inserting special screws into the bone or by attaching metal plates to the outer surface of the bone.
 In general, the screws and plates will not be removed once the bone has healed unless they're causing irritation.

 After surgery, doctors will often prescribe a therapy regimen to help a patient regain movement and strength in the shoulder.
 Typically, therapy will start with gentle motion exercises, and strengthening exercises will be added as the bone heals.